awscommunitydaycz/aws-community-day-cz/website/_2025/content/speakers/alessandro-volpicella/index.md

 I work as a freelance developer & consultant.
 If you need help with your web application or want to improve your Cloud Infrastructure, reach out, and let's chat about how I can help.

-I've published two AWS books: AWS Fundamentals & the CloudWatch Book.
-I believe you truly learn technology by applying it, not just studying for certifications.
+I've published two AWS books: [AWS Fundamentals](https://awsfundamentals.com/) & the [CloudWatch Book](https://cloudwatchbook.com/) I believe you truly learn technology by applying it, not just studying for certifications.
 I focus on that in my content.

 Always up for a coffee and a good tech conversation.
 Let's connect! ☕